-You can use a much user-friendly method to unfreeze your iPad's screen.
-It involves "iTunes."
-Note that this method will erase all data and settings and restore your iPad as a new one.
-So, you must consider this option carefully if you do not have any back-up from before your iPad froze.
+You can unfreeze your iPad's screen by factory resetting it via iTunes.
+But note that it will erase all data and settings and restore your iPad as a new one.
+So, you must consider this option carefully if you do not have any backup for the data generated before your iPad froze.

-Here are the steps that you will need to follow:<0l>
+Here are the steps that you will need to follow:

 - This method involves iTunes, which Apple Support Official recommends.

-- Only for the users who have connected to iTunes before.
+- Only works for users who have connected to iTunes before.

-- From back up to restore, this is a time taking method.
+- From back up to restore, this is a time-consuming method.

-- In most cases, iTunes doesn't recognize the device.
+- In most cases, iTunes doesn't recognize your device.

-- The button is hard to find.
+- The buttons on iTunes are hard to find.
 So, many users end up looking for other alternatives.

-This method will let the DFU (Device Firmware Update) stop your iPad during the boot process.
+DFU is short for Device Firmware Update.
+DFU restore is usally the last iOS system remedy as it stops your iPad during the boot process.
 As a result, it will allow you to restore your device.
 You can load the backup or set it up from scratch.
 This process will require you to connect your iPad to your computer via USB cable.

-- iPad models that don't have a Home button: Hold and release the Volume Up button and repeat this with the Volume down button.
+- iPad models without a Home button: Hold and release the Volume Up button and repeat this with the Volume Down button.
 Hold the Top button until the iPad restarts.
 Do not let go of the button, as it will take you to recovery mode.

-3. Select the option of update and click on "ok" in your iTunes.
+- Select the option of Update and click on "ok" in your iTunes.

 - Apple Support Official recommends iTunes

-- You will require the updated version of iTunes
+- You will need the updated version of iTunes

 - You will lose your data

-How to solve if you have tried every method above and still have no success?
+What to do if you have tried every method above and still have no success?

-If you are still unsuccessful in solving your iPad's frozen screen problem, then it's time to seek professional help.
-Take your iPad to your nearest Apple store, and get it checked for both hardware and software problems.
-You cannot fix it without their help.
+If you are still unsuccessful in solving your iPad's frozen screen problem, then it's time to seek professional help, since it's most likely a hardware issue.
+Take your iPad to your nearest Apple store, and get it checked on all aspects including hardware, software, battery, etc. You cannot fix it without their help.

 There are many methods when it comes to fixing your frozen iPad.
 However, it takes time to identify the real problem and apply the right fix.
 So do not rush yourself and keep applying them one by one to avoid causing more complicated issues.

 If these methods aren't working for you, then you should use Mobitrix Perfix.
-It is an effective and powerful tool that will save you time as it solves the issue in a few simple steps.
+It is an effective and powerful tool that will save you time as it solves any iOS system issue in a few simple steps.
 What's more?
 You will not lose your data.
 It's a real-life saver!